richardgaywood/paydata.org/content/houserules/magic/summoning.md

 			* Beasts F8: 20 dice
 	* Blight ammo will be fairly rare amongst opponents due to its high cost (250¥ per round.)
 * As before, a summoner can only have one non-bound spirit at a time.
 The total Force of all bound spirits cannot exceed the summoner's Magic rating.
+* Spirit's Energy Aura power no longer adds +Force to their Engulf attacks, as that results in 3×Force total damage, which is too much.
+Instead Energy Aura only changes the spirit's Engulf attack to match their elemental type. [^1]

 ### Binding